McMartin preschool trial: Media coverage

 In 1988, The New York Times reported that the case "attracted national attention when the authorities speculated that hundreds of children might have been molested and subjected to satanic rituals" and "has teetered on the brink of mistrial".

 The media coverage was generally skewed towards an uncritical acceptance of the prosecution's viewpoint.
 David Shaw of the Los Angeles Times wrote a series of articles, which later won the Pulitzer Prize, discussing the flawed and skewed coverage presented by his own paper on the trial.
 It was only after the case that coverage of the flaws in the evidence and events presented by witnesses and the prosecution were discussed.

 Wayne Satz, at the time a reporter for the Los Angeles ABC affiliate television station KABC, reported on the case and the children's allegations.
 He presented an unchallenged view of the children's and parents' claims.
 Satz later entered into a romantic relationship with Kee MacFarlane, the social worker at the Children's Institute International, who was interviewing the children.
-Another instance of media conflict of interest occurred when David Rosenzweig, the editor at the Los Angeles Times overseeing the coverage, became engaged to marry Lael Rubin, the prosecutor.
+Another instance of media conflict of interest occurred when David Rosenzweig, the Los Angeles Times editor overseeing the coverage, became engaged to marry Lael Rubin, the prosecutor.

 Legacy

 The case lasted seven years and cost $15 million, the longest and most expensive criminal case in the history of the United States legal system, and ultimately resulted in no convictions.
-The McMartin preschool was closed and the building was dismantled.
+The McMartin Preschool closed, and the building was ultimately demolished.
 In 2005, one of the children (as an adult) retracted the allegations of abuse.

 Never did anyone do anything to me, and I never saw them doing anything.
 I said a lot of things that didn't happen.
 I lied. ...
 Anytime I would give them an answer that they didn't like, they would ask again and encourage me to give them the answer they were looking for. ...
 I felt uncomfortable and a little ashamed that I was being dishonest.
 But at the same time, being the type of person I was, whatever my parents wanted me to do, I would do.

-In The Devil in The Nursery, Margaret Talbot for The New York Times summarized the case: